FreeCAD/FreeCAD-documentation/wiki/Arch_Rebar_Slab_Reinforcement.md

 4\.
 Select the desired type of cover of reinforcement mesh (Top or Bottom).

 5\.
-Select the desired raber type and other input data for rabars in parallel direction of selected face as show in below image.
+Select the desired rebar type and other input data for rebars in parallel direction of selected face as show in below image.
 ![Bent Shape rebars in parallel with distribution rebars inputs for Slab Reinforcement](images/Bent_Shape_rebars_in_parallel_with_distribution_rebars_inputs_for_Slab_Reinforcement.png ) *Dialog Box for Slab Reinforcement of the Rebars in parallel direction of selected face*

 6\.
 Now click on **Next** button or select Cross Rebars in list view.